dtaylor-530/AccordGenetic/README.md

 # AccordGenetic
-<i>Decoupled version of the Accord.Net 'Genetic Programming' sample project.</i>
+<i>Decoupled version of the Accord.Net <a href="https://github.com/accord-net/framework/tree/development/Samples">'Genetic Programming' </a> sample project.</i>

 <ul>
 <li>
 Seperated the algorithm's logic from the ui's and moved it to a seperate project.